 How to Make Homemade Peanut Butter for Your Dog

-Whether you use peanut butter to bake treats, make pills more enticing, or stuff a Kong, we're willing to bet your dog goes wild for the stuff.
-It's a simple truth: Dogs love peanut butter.
-The only problem is some commercial peanut butters contain ingredients that are unnecessary for dogs (like sugar) or downright toxic (like xylitol).
+When thinking of superfoods, one generally considers kale, spinach, or something else green we’re all constantly telling ourselves to eat more of.
+However, there’s one superfood with a muddier color palette — albeit for dogs — and that’s peanut butter.
+If you’ve ever used peanut butter to bake treats, make pills more enticing, or stuff a Kong, you’re well aware of how much dogs love the stuff.
+The only problem is many commercial peanut butters contain ingredients that are unnecessary for dogs (like sugar) or downright toxic (like xylitol).
 Ideally, the peanut butter you give your dog should contain little to no additives.

 How can you ensure you’re giving your pup the healthy stuff?
 Make it yourself — it’s easier than you might think.
 Check out the simple recipe for homemade peanut butter below; then, use it to make the easy, frozen peanut butter-banana treat recipe that follows.